AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-download-assets.md

 ---
 # Download files {#id216MC0H0BE8}

 You can download assets including DITA and non-DITA files.
 There are multiple ways in which you can download assets, some methods are native to Adobe Experience Manager and others are supported by Adobe Experience Manager Guides.
-For native Adobe Experience Manager assets download information, see [Download assets from Adobe Experience Manager](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/manage/download-assets-from-aem.html) in Adobe Experience Manager documentation.
+For native Adobe Experience Manager assets download information, view [Download assets from Adobe Experience Manager](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/manage/download-assets-from-aem.html) in Adobe Experience Manager documentation.
 The following section explains the mechanism of downloading files via DITA map console in Experience Manager Guides.

 ## Export a DITA map file